General | Admissions | Financial Aid | Career Services | Sponsorship

 How long is the program?

-Classes begin in August of each year when a new cohort arrives and run nonstop for the following 21 months.
+Classes begin in August of each year and run for the following 21 months.

 Do you offer majors or concentrations?